Changes in the Sources of Law

 prof. JUDr.
 Matúš Nemec, PhD.

-prof. JUDr.
+prof. doc.
+JUDr.
 Mgr.
 Vojtech Vladár, PhD.